 Intestinal worms

-Another parasite you need to protect your pet from is intestinal worms.
 Intestinal worms live in the intestines and feed on the nutrients that your pet consumes.
-The most common intestinal worms in Australia are roundworm, tapeworm, and hookworm.
-Left untreated, they can cause weight loss, vomiting, diarrhoea, anaemia, and even death.
-Pets usually become infected with intestinal worms by ingesting the eggs of the parasites, which can be found in contaminated soil, faeces, and other sources.
+The most common intestinal worms in Australia are roundworm, tapeworm and hookworm.
+Left untreated, they can cause weight loss, vomiting, diarrhoea, anaemia and even death.
+Pets usually become infected with intestinal worms by ingesting the eggs of the parasites, which can be found in contaminated soil, faeces and other sources.

-Regular deworming treatments will protect your pet from intestinal worms.
+Regular deworming treatments will proactively protect your pet from intestinal worms.

-Vet tip: Intestinal worms can be transmitted from pets to humans, so it’s important to wash your hands after touching your pet and picking up their poo.
+Vet tip: Intestinal worms can be transmitted from pets to humans, so it’s important to wash your hands after touching your pet or picking up their poo.

 Heartworm